08dAnieL04/Quack/README.md

 # Quack Toolkit license

-By :- Dark_Knight
+By :- dAnieL Leave a Credit
-this work very well